MDPI at “Academic Publishing in Europe” (APE 2017)

 Innovation

-On the topic of ‘doing things right’, there were a range of new, innovative services on show.
+Furthermore, on the topic of ‘doing things right’, there were a range of new, innovative services on show.
 One of the most exciting sessions was the one showcasing start-ups.
 Author services (Peerwith), collaborative reading (Paperhive), related articles (TrendMD), researcher collaboration (Trellis Science), data management (DaMaHub) and award management (Octorank) were on show.
 A number of sessions highlighted current difficulties for publishers, including dealing with retractions and misconduct, how to improve peer review and how to increase diversity.
-There are plenty of opportunities for original thinking and innovation to meet the need of scientists and researchers.
+There are plenty of opportunities for original thinking and innovation to meet the needs of scientists and researchers.

 Engagement